Skip to main content

 Monitors FAQ

-Can I convert my existing Scheduled Search to a Monitor?
+Can I convert my existing Scheduled Search to a monitor?

 Yes, however, it's a manual process.
-You have to create a new Monitor with the appropriate query and alerting condition based on your existing Scheduled Search.
-See the differences between Monitors and Scheduled Searches before you consider converting.
+You have to create a new monitor with the appropriate query and alerting condition based on your existing Scheduled Search.
+See the differences between monitors and Scheduled Searches before you consider converting.

 I am getting an error message about cardinality when creating a metrics monitor - what does it mean?

 Metrics monitors can evaluate up to 15K time series.
-If your Monitor query returns more than 15K time-series, you'll get this error.
+If your monitor query returns more than 15K time-series, you'll get this error.
 To resolve, we recommend breaking up the monitor into several smaller ones with more restrictive queries.
 See OpenTSDB documentation for details on cardinality.

 For example, instead of creating one monitor to alert on CPU utilization, you could break it up into one monitor per deployment or service.
 This will also give you more flexibility in setting more customized thresholds and help reduce alert noise.